PoisotLab/ms_network_prediction/manuscript.md

 ## What is a species interaction network?

-Interactions between species can be manifested in a multitude of ways (e.g. different types [@Jordano2016ChaEco], variable strengths, symmetric vs. asymmetric, direct vs. indirect) [@Morales-Castilla2015InfBio].
+Interactions between species can be conceptualized in a multitude of ways (e.g. different types, variable strengths, symmetric vs. asymmetric, direct vs. indirect) [Jordano2016ChaEco; @Morales-Castilla2015InfBio].
 The common thread between these forms of interactions is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
-We can represent these networks of interactions as networks or graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco;
+We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco;
 @Pascual2006EcoNet].
 The value of each edge each represents information about that interaction.
-We can this network using a matrix, using 1s and 0s to represent the presence or absence of interaction at each entry $(i,j)$ in the matrix [@Dunne2006NetStr].
+We can represent this network using a matrix, using 1s and 0s to represent the presence or absence of an interaction between species $i$ and species $j$ at each matrix entry $(i,j)$.
+[@Dunne2006NetStr].
 This construct allows for convenient computation of network properties, particularly properties relating to network structure.
 Network and interaction types include: *unipartite networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks*